LOL, What fucking rabbit hole am I getting into?

 - Insert into your face-hole until self-loathing ends, or begins.

-The first two steps are often skipped simply because most people do not know that you should prepare rice before cooking.
+The first two steps are often skipped simply because most people do not know that they should prepare rice before cooking.
 Or they think their rice doesn’t need to be ‘cleaned’.
 The fact is: you need to remove excess starch and allow the rice to slowly absorb some of the water before cooking.Love, Your Rice

 Common basic flavor profiles